hashgraph/hedera-hcs-sxc-java/hcs-sxc-java-plugins/README.md

 ### Encryption and key rotation

 Encryption and key rotation is optional.
-You can implement own encryption mechanism and provide your own Diffie Hellman key rotation implementation.
-To use the supplied implementation use.
+You can implement you own encryption mechanism and provide your own Diffie Hellman key rotation implementation.
+To use the supplied plugin use.

 ```yaml
 <groupId>com.hedera</groupId>